How To Add A Link Section To WordPress

 (Link category description)

-Repeat the above process to add as many different link categories as your site requires.
+Repeat this process to add as many different link categories as you need.

-Once you have finished configuring your link categories, you can being adding your links.
+After setting up your link categories, you can start adding your links.

 How To Add New Links

-To add a new link, select Links > Add New in your navigation menu …
+To add a new link, choose Links > Add New in the dashboard menu …

 (Links Menu – Add New)